Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

      return false;
  }
 ```
 Next we will create the reference space, this will give the user the data that they need in order to position the player properly.
-In this case, we will be using a local reference space, since this still does most of the tracking properly for us, but can also auto-adjust slightly, which is more helpful for a seated experience and also if the user temporarily loses tracking or light or something, the program can still attempt to adjust itself.
+The reference space defines the coordinate system origin and axes for all pose data we'll receive from OpenXR.
+Poses for the headset, controllers, and other tracked objects will be expressed relative to this space.
+In this case, we will be using a local reference space, since this still does most of the tracking properly for us, but can also auto-adjust slightly, which is more helpful for a seated experience and also if the user temporarily loses tracking due to lighting issues or sensor occlusion.
+LOCAL space maintains a stable origin relative to the initial head position at session start, and the runtime can recenter this origin if tracking is lost and reacquired.
+The poseInReferenceSpace defines an offset transform from the space's natural origin—here we use identity (no offset) with the quaternion (0,0,0,1) representing no rotation.

-There are also View and Stage spaces, both of which have their own uses, [which are worth checking out here.](https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#XrSpace)
+There are also View and Stage spaces, both of which have their own uses, which are worth checking out [here](https://registry.khronos.org/OpenXR/specs/1.1/man/html/XrSpace.html).
+VIEW space is head-locked (moves with the headset), while STAGE space provides a room-scale origin with a defined floor level, calibrated during the runtime's room setup process.

 ```cpp
  // Explicitly begin the session